MatDzie/Character-Level-Language-Models/README.md

 - training set is to optimize parameters like weights, biases, embeddings
 - validation set is to choose hyperparameters like learning rate, regularization, layer size, number of layers etc.
 - test set is to evaluate the final model
+- importance of initial values of weights and biases
+- why tanh can run into vanishing gradient problem
+- dead neuron problem

 ## Prerequisites